Skip to main content

 • Dislocation due to an unhealthy or unsafe living environment.

 • One-time medical emergency or personal injury expenses that are not covered by insurance for the employee or an immediate family member.
-An immediate family member is a dependent, spouse/domestic partner, or other family members (regardless of biological connection) for whom the employee provides at least half of the financial support.
+An immediate family member is a dependent, spouse/domestic partner, or other family member (regardless of biological connection) for whom the employee provides at least half of the financial support and resides with.

 • Domestic abuse or family crisis.

-• Homelessness/inability to meet basic needs for food/shelter due to exceptional unforeseen circumstances.
+• Homelessness/inability of the employee to meet basic needs for food/shelter due to exceptional unforeseen circumstances.

 • Loss of income when a financially contributing household member (not employed by Cornell) has died or due to a new disability.

-• Loss of employment (unless as a result of sudden disability or death in the family).
+• Loss of employment (unless the result a of sudden disability or death of a family member who resides in the household).

-• Ongoing or increased costs of household bills (such as utilities, credit cards, mortgage, taxes, vehicle bills, and veterinary bills).
+• Ongoing or increased costs of household bills (such as utilities, credit cards, rent/mortgage, taxes, vehicle bills, and veterinary bills).

-• A situation that does not threaten the faculty or staff member’s ability to meet basic living expenses.
+• A situation that does not directly threaten the faculty or staff member’s ability to meet their own basic living expenses.

 • An event that is the result of an action taken by the staff or faculty member.